acierto-incomodo/StormStore/README.md

     curl -fsSL https://raw.githubusercontent.com/acierto-incomodo/StormStore/main/remove.sh | sudo bash

-Only remove de repository, not the packages.
+Only remove the repository, not the packages.

+## Remove repo on the sistem and packages

+    curl -fsSL https://raw.githubusercontent.com/acierto-incomodo/StormStore/main/remove-all.sh | sudo bash

+Only the repository and the packages.